Connect with others who understand.

 Idiopathic PAH

-Idiopathic pulmonary arterial hypertension (IPAH) is diagnosed when there’s no known cause for the disease.
-Your doctor won’t be able to connect it to other common causes.
-People with IPAH tend to have a poor outlook if it’s left untreated.
-The average life expectancy for people who don’t get treatment for their IPAH is two to three years after it’s first diagnosed.
+Idiopathic PAH is diagnosed when there’s no known cause for the disease.
+Without treatment, people with this type often have a poor outlook.
+On average, people who don’t get treatment for idiopathic PAH live about two to three years after they’re diagnosed.

 Heritable PAH